View All

 Types of Checksum Algorithms

-Several checksum algorithms detect errors in data transmissions and verify data integrity.
+To understand what is checksum, it's essential to explore the different algorithms that help detect errors in data transmissions and verify data integrity.
 Here are some common types:

 • Longitudinal Parity Check: This is the simplest checksum procedure.
 It splits the input into “words” with a specified amount of bits and computes the exclusive or (XOR) of all those words.
 The result is attached to the message as an additional word.